 Are they mostly men or women?

-Tourism is an equal opportunity industry; in 2001, just over 50% of the employees in the Canadian tourism sector were women.
+Tourism is an equal opportunity industry; just over 51% of the employees in Canadian tourism are women, based on the 2016 census.

 How old are they?

 People of all ages work in tourism.
 Approximately 31% of workers in tourism are between 15 and 24 years old, 36% are between 25 and 44 years old, and 33% are 45 years old and older.

 Close to 27% of people working in tourism speak a first language other than French or English.

 Slightly more than 28% of people working in tourism were born outside Canada.